 Past ISBA presidents have included:

-In 2002, the Illinois State Bar Association celebrated its 125th anniversary with celebrations at the Old State Capitol Building in Springfield.
-James R. Thompson, who as governor of Illinois attended the ISBA's celebration of its centennial in 1977, was the keynote speaker for the Association's 125th anniversary banquet.
+In 2002, the ISBA celebrated its 125th anniversary with celebrations at the Old State Capitol Building in Springfield.
+Then-Gov. James R. Thompson attended the ISBA’s celebration of its centennial in 1977 and was the keynote speaker for the association’s 125th anniversary banquet.

-In 2009, to honor the 200th Anniversary of President Abraham Lincoln’s birth, the Association commissioned a bust of Lincoln, which was presented to the People of the State of Illinois.
-The bust, seen here, is displayed inside the Supreme Court Building in Springfield, which is located one building north of the ISBA’s headquarters.
+In 2009, to honor the 200th anniversary of President Abraham Lincoln’s birth, the ISBA commissioned a bust of Lincoln, which was presented to the people of Illinois.
+The bust, seen here, is displayed inside the Illinois Supreme Court Building in Springfield, which is located one building north of the ISBA’s headquarters.

-The ISBA continues to promote ideas and proposals to strengthen the legal profession and the confidence and trust the public has in it.
-The Association actively addresses issues like the unauthorized practice of law, initiatives to improve Illinois courts and how to select and evaluate our judges, support for pro bono efforts and legal services for the disadvantaged, and much more.
+The ISBA continues to promote ideas and proposals that strengthen the legal profession and the confidence and trust the public has in it.
+The association actively addresses issues such as the unauthorized practice of law, initiatives to improve Illinois courts, how to select and evaluate our judges, support for pro bono efforts and legal services for the disadvantaged, and much more.